Gun rights group sues New Mexico over order banning guns in public in Albuquerque

 “The State must justify the Carry Prohibition by demonstrating that it is consistent with the Nation’s historical tradition of firearm regulation,” the complaint reads.
 “But it is impossible for the State to meet this burden, because there is no such historical tradition of firearms regulation in this Nation.”

-Grisham cited a series of recent shootings, including the fatal shooting of an 11-year-old boy on Wednesday, in announcing a public health emergency over gun violence on Thursday and the subsequent order on Friday.
+Grisham cited a series of recent shootings, including the fatal shooting of an 11-year-old boy Wednesday, in announcing a public health emergency over gun violence Thursday and the subsequent order Friday.

 The order suspends concealed and open carry laws for 30 days in areas with a specific threshold of violent crime, which has only been met by the city of Albuquerque.